| |

 To have the greatest chance of success, you will need a GAME Plan not just for the next move but for all areas of your life to start living the life you do want.

-It’s not necessarily going to be easy, but it is likely to be better than where you are.
+It won’t necessarily be easy, but it will likely be better than where you are.
 If where you are is unhappy.

 Figure out your life and work goals.